The idea of establishing a Western Australian sporting Hall of Champions was originally put forward by the Sportwriters Association of WA in 1983.

 It was not until HBF Stadium (formerly Challenge Stadium) was constructed on its present site in Mount Claremont in 1987 that the Hall of Champions became a tangible entity which could be visited and enjoyed.
 Busts of the fourteen foundation members were placed on display in the foyer of the Superdrome and are still located in that situation today.

 A large framed photograph of each athlete in action honours new inductees, with a commemorative plaque under the photo detailing their achievements.
-Since 1987 the photos have been shown in a long walkway gallery which forms the main artery of Challenge Stadium, running straight down the centre of the building to the Champions Club a social and function room in the stadium.
+Since 1987 the photos have been shown in a long walkway gallery which forms the main artery of HBF Stadium, running straight down the centre of the building to the Champions Club a social and function room in the stadium.

 The Hall of Champions remained unchanged for several years until the closing months of 2001 when a Memorandum of Understanding was signed between the Western Australian Institute of Sport and Curtin University of Technology.
 This memorandum hands over the role of curator to the University who will henceforth be responsible for the maintenance and operation of the Hall of Champions.
 It is possible that, at a later date, the Gallery and busts will be re-located to a venue within Curtin University.
-However, for the time being they will remain at Challenge Stadium for the enjoyment of visitors and citizens of WA.
+However, for the time being they will remain at HBF Stadium for the enjoyment of visitors and citizens of WA.

 Click here to view the WA Hall of Champions